itskekoff/discord-server-copy/README.md

 "name_syntax" supports only "%original" parameter

 ## Requirements
 1. In order to use the Discord Server Cloner, you will need to have Python installed on your system.
-The project requires Python versions from 3.8 to 3.11
+The project requires Python versions from 3.8 to 3.11 (tested versions)
-2. Using discord.py-self package.
+2. Using discord.py-self package (delete discord.py if you are not using virtual env (venv).
+3. Recommended to use virtual environment (venv)

 ## Contribution
 When submitting a pull request:
 - Clone the repo.